 Protecting people by investing in nature

-The Princess Margriet Fund supports projects that help communities become less vulnerable to natural disasters.
-By working together with local communities and taking action before a disaster happens, we can save lives and prevent damage and suffering.
+The Princess Margriet Fund of the Red Cross focuses exactly on this.
+The fund supports projects worldwide that invest in nature to better protect people.
+By taking action together with local communities before disasters occur, we can save lives and prevent damage and suffering.

 people were affected by natural disasters between 2020 and 2023